IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 C- Celiac disease:

-Eating one of these foods can cause severe inflammation in your intestine. and will cause you trouble like abdominal pain, yellow stool diarrhea, or constipation.
+Eating one of these foods can cause severe inflammation in your intestine.
+And will cause you digestive troubles like abdominal pain, yellow stool diarrhea, or constipation.

 Celiac disease may be associated with other symptoms like headaches, depression, and skin rashes.